Mold Removal in Lingle, WY Wyoming 82223

 Expert assistance is just one phone call away.

-- A sour smell.
+- Moldy Smell.
 It's a unique smell.
-Even if you can't see anything, you still know that it's there.
+Even if it's impossible to see anything, you still know it's there.

 - Visible Microbial Growth.
-Dark splotches on the ceilings, walls, floors, or baseboards.
-Splotches in the ceiling may indicate a leaking roof or burst pipe or condensation in the ductwork.
-Dark spots or dark brown or black mold on the walls may be a sign of cracks or burst pipe in the wall.
-This may be an ongoing leak, however the damage is likely to get worse.
+Dark splotches on the ceiling, walls, floors, or baseboards.
+Spots in the ceiling may suggest a leaky roof, burst pipe, or condensation in ductwork.
+Dark patches or dark brown or black mold in the walls may be a sign of cracks or burst pipe that is hidden behind the drywall.
+It may be an ongoing leak, however the damage is likely to increase.

 - soft moist spots on the Floors, Walls or Ceiling.
-This might be a sign that the microbial growth may be present.
-Mold may appear invisible right now however it may be hiding behind the drywall, on the supportive studs, under flooring or in the attic of your home.
+This might indicate that the microbial growth is present.
+Mold may appear invisible right now however it may be hiding behind the drywall, on the supporting studs, beneath the flooring or in the ceiling of your home.

 -

-A constant cough, headache and nausea or feeling sick only at home or in certain areas.
-These persistent allergy-type symptoms could indicate that mold exists.
-The 4 groups most susceptible to the effects of mold are:
+The constant headaches, coughing or nausea or being sick only at home or in certain places.
+These persistent allergy-type symptoms may be a sign that mold may be present.
+The four most vulnerable groups to mold-related illnesses are:

 - Children